A Portrait and a History

 Many of Bishop Fenwick’s visionary actions are still bearing fruit more than 180 years later.
 For example, he founded a diocesan newspaper called The Catholic Telegraph.
 Stagecoach and riverboat carried it throughout the diocese and beyond.
 Today, the Telegraph is the oldest continuously published Catholic newspaper in the United States.
 And its reach extends worldwide through the archdiocesan web site.

 Bishop Fenwick opened a school for the rapidly growing diocese in 1824 with 24 pupils under the direction of a Sister of Mercy from France and a lay woman.
-In the 21st century, the seed that he planted has grown into the ninth largest federation of Catholic schools in the country.
+In the 21st century, the seed that he planted has grown into the sixth largest federation of Catholic schools in the country.
 These Catholic schools are everybody’s schools, welcoming students from different academic, social, economic and religious backgrounds.
 In the urban areas of Dayton and Cincinnati, where special funds make Catholic education available to families of limited means, half the students are not Catholic.

 Also still flourishing is the Athenaeum of Ohio/ Mount St. Mary’s Seminary, the first Catholic seminary built west of the Alleghenies and today the third oldest in the country.
 It has its roots in St. Francis Xavier Seminary, which Bishop Fenwick began in 1829 with four seminarians.
 In a long history involving several names and locations, almost 60 bishops received their priestly education at what is now the Athenaeum.
 Today this institution also trains men and women for lay ministry.

-The Archdiocese is fortunate to have four other Catholic institutions of higher learning: the College of Mount St. Joseph (Sisters of Charity) and Xavier University (Jesuit) in Greater Cincinnati; Chatfield College (Ursuline Sisters) in Brown County; and the University of Dayton (Marianist).
+The Archdiocese is fortunate to have four other Catholic institutions of higher learning: Mount St. Joseph University (Sisters of Charity) and Xavier University (Jesuit) in Greater Cincinnati; Chatfield College (Ursuline Sisters) in Brown County; and the University of Dayton (Marianist).
 Although none of them is owned or operated by the Archdiocese, each is an important Catholic presence under the spiritual leadership of the Archbishop of Cincinnati.

 The original Diocese of Cincinnati was massive in geographic size, including all of Ohio, Michigan, and part of the Northwest Territories.
 By the middle of the 19th century, the diocese was confined to the southwestern corner of Ohio but elevated to an archdiocese.
-Today it encompasses about 220 parishes in 8,500 square miles administratively divided into three areas – Cincinnati, Dayton and the Northern Area.
+Today it encompasses 211 parishes in 8,500 square miles administratively divided into three areas – Cincinnati, Dayton and the Northern Area.

 Also located in Cincinnati is the Cathedral of St. Peter in Chains, the most important church in the Archdiocese.
 A cathedral is important because it holds the cathedra, or chair, which is the symbol of the bishop’s teaching authority in the local Christian community.
 In a sense the Cathedral is the bishop’s church, although it also has a rector.
 Many of the key rites of a diocese, such as the ordination of new priests, take place in the cathedral.
 The Cathedral of St. Peter in Chains, at Eighth and Plum Streets, was the biggest cathedral west of the Alleghany Mountains when it was built in 1845 to serve a rapidly expanding immigrant Catholic population.
 One architectural authority called it “the handsomest and most monumental of Greek Revival Churches.”